aleph2c/miros/doc/reading_diagrams.rst

 template I use <https://github.com/aleph2c/umlet-statechart-template>`_.
 It is hard to fall in love with a picture made by UMLet.

-You don't have to use this tool or this template, there `a lot of UML drawing tools available
+You don't have to use this tool or this template, there `a lot of other UML drawing tools available
 <https://en.wikipedia.org/wiki/List_of_Unified_Modeling_Language_tools>`_.

 Another way to make your pictures easy to change is to limit the amount of detail on them.
 You don't have to draw every class and you can shrink a complicated statechart into a kind of short hand.

-Some diagrams map better to your specifications than others.
-Generally speaking, the statechart picture is something you can trust to change less often than a class diagram picture.
-Your sequence diagram pictures, the closest thing you have to a written narrative, will change all of the time.

 UML can't begin to describe what you write with your Python code.
 So, if you need to express a code's idea on the diagram, just write the code directly onto